devAgant/LTSpaceGame/README.md

   Here is an example of this command:

-  `$ cd C:/Users/devAgant/Unity/LTSpaceGame`
+  `$ cd C:/Users/devAgant/Unity/LTSpaceGame`</p>

    #### Note: make sure to use a forward slash (/) in the terminal, and not a backslash (\).
 If you use a backslash, this will not work!

-  Once you have located the directory in which you wish to clone the project to inside of the terminal, go to GitHub and copy this link from the repository homepage.
-Make sure the SSH option is selected:
+  <p>Once you have located the directory in which you wish to clone the project to inside of the terminal, go to GitHub and copy this link from the repository homepage.
+Make sure the SSH option is selected:</p>

   ![image](https://user-images.githubusercontent.com/68075877/138543395-8c7a8d78-19c0-4ba6-a07b-e415efc5f6c5.png)

-  Then, take this link and paste it alongside this command into the Git bash terminal:
+  <p>Then, take this link and paste it alongside this command into the Git bash terminal:

   `$ git clone [SSH Link]`